Birds of Mysore Area

 Winter Migrants:

-Greater Spotted Eagle Aquila clanga, once a rare winter visitor to the southern peninsula is a common winter visitor (Thejaswi 2004c).
+Greater Spotted Eagle Clanga clanga, once a rare winter visitor to the southern peninsula is a common winter visitor (Thejaswi 2004c).
 The congregation of Rosy Starlings Pastor roseus fluctuates depending on the success of monsoon in northern India (Thejaswi 2001); failure of monsoon in the north of India drives the huge flock of starlings to Deccan peninsula.
 Sykes's Short-toed Lark Calandrella dukhunensis, Red-headed Bunting Emberiza bruniceps, Black-headed Bunting Emberiza melanocephala and Common Rosefinches Erythrina erythrina features in ripening and harvested paddy fields and these moves from place to place depending on harvesting activity.
 However, their appearance is quite uncommon.
 Local birds like Indian Baya Weaver Ploceus philippinus, Streaked Weavers Ploceus manyar compete with them in moderate flocks.

 At Mandakalli grassland, once a large congregation of Harriers was observed (Thejaswi 2004k) in 2001.
 Three minor Harrier roosts' involving Pallid Circus macrourus and Montagu's Circus pygargus, Western Marsh Circus aeruginosus, and Pied C. melanoleucos have been recorded (Thejaswi 2004d) at Mandakalli grassland, Yedathore, and Yelandur.
 Now, a new airport is in place at Mandakalli where once the large expanse of grassland and its avifauna existed.
+Decline in population and status of Harrier roosting locations in India is addressed in detail by Ganesh T & Prashanth MB (2018).

 Over the years few winter-resident & winter migratory birds breeding is being recorded.
 And some, over-stayed to establish a local population:

-• Black-winged Stilt Himantopus himantopus, one of the last migrants to leave Mysore by 11th April (1931) is now found breeding in more than a dozen locations.
+Black-winged Stilt Himantopus himantopus, one of the last migrants to leave Mysore by 11th April (1931) is now found breeding in more than a dozen locations.

-• A common winter migrant Booted Warbler Iduna caligata fledgling observed, confirmed breeding in the winter quarters.
+A common winter migrant Booted Warbler Iduna caligata fledgling observed, confirmed breeding in the winter quarters.
 A bird with tongue marks; the mark are only visible for a period of 2 – 3 months, so bird must have fledged in the locality, where the parents are wintering.
 (Michaelsen T).

-• Common winter migrant, Indian Blue Robin Luscinia brunnea: completely unexpected, probability breeding took place nearby, helpless and begging for food in the first week of October.
+Common winter migrant, Indian Blue Robin Luscinia brunnea: completely unexpected, probability breeding took place nearby, helpless and begging for food in the first week of October.
 (Michaelsen T).

 Through out the year Osprey Pandion haliaetus has been observed in inland lakes and Kabini Reservoir.
 Probably immature ones found throughout the year in inland lakes, and Kabini reservoir.
-Its known that young ospreys don't return to breeding ground for the first three or so summers.
+Its known that young Ospreys don't return to breeding ground for the first three or so summers.
 However, once their hormones directs, when they are old enough begin their return journey to breeding sites.
 (Scottish Wildlife Trust) .

 Table 2: Collared Bar-headed Goose sighting details